IGE-mercury/MFaLLDa/README.md

 ## Licence
 This dataset is distributed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-## For Future Contributors:
-##Citing this dataset

-If you use, modify, or build upon this dataset, please cite the original Zenodo record:
+## Citing this dataset:
 > Laura, S., & Angot,H. &Jahangir,E. MFaLLDa (Mercury litter and throughFALL Database) Zenodo. https://doi.org10.5281/zenodo.17554035

-You may also reference a specific version using its version-specific DOI (see the Zenodo page for all versions).
-Citing the DOI ensures reproducibility and proper attribution to the original authors.

 ---

-## Contribution and branch strategy
+## Contribution to this dataset

-### Main branches
+### Two branches are available:
 - **main** → Stable, published version of the dataset (matches the latest Zenodo release).
 - **dev** → Working branch for upcoming updates, additions, or documentation improvements.

-All changes should be proposed as **pull requests (PRs)** against the `dev` branch.
+All changes should be proposed as **pull requests** against the `dev` branch.
 Once reviewed and validated, changes from `dev` are merged into `main`, and a new **release** is created.

-> Each GitHub release triggers an automatic Zenodo archive and DOI.

 ---

-##  Workflow for contributors
+###  Workflow for contributors
-1. Fork the repository or create a new branch from `dev`.
+1. Create a new branch from `dev`.
 2. Add your contributions (data, corrections, or documentation).
-3. Submit a pull request (PR) to merge your changes into the `dev` branch.
+3. Submit a pull request to merge your changes into the `dev` branch.
 4. The maintainers will review and merge your PR before the next official release.

 ---

-##  Forks and derived datasets
+##  Creating derived datasets

-If you **fork** this repository to create a derivative dataset:
+If you want to build upon this dataset, you may **fork** this repository to create a derivative dataset:
 - Please **cite** the original Zenodo record above.
 - Add a note in your Zenodo metadata such as:
   > "Derived from *MFaLLDa (Mercury litter and throughFALL Database)* (Sereni et al.2025) Zenodo. https://doi.org10.5281/zenodo.17554035"